Children's Comprehensive Bible Question Quiz

 a.
 God killed all the Egyptian firstborn regardless of age as his last plague.

-This plague finally upset the Egyptians so much that they demanded their pharaoh "let thy people go."
+This plague finally upset the Egyptians so much that they demanded that their pharaoh "let the Israelites go."

 -